shynamei/shynamei/README.md

 - 👋 Hi, I’m @shynamei
-- 👀 I’m interested in programming and designing
+- 👀 I’m interested in cybersecurity, programming, and designing
-- 🌱 I’m currently learning python, cloud and graphic design
+- 🌱 I’m currently diving into networking, and cloud computing!
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: a.shainameialvez@gmail.com

 <!---